-is aimed at anyone looking for a single source to understand the key issues relevant to the power sector, with an emphasis on the practical application of those issues in the real world.
-It offers a guide to understanding the commercial, economic and legal principles that underpin the sector.
+Power: A Practical Handbook is aimed at readers looking for a single source which focuses on the key issues, with an emphasis on the practical approach to those issues in the real world.
+It is a comprehensive guide to understanding the commercial, economic and legal principles that underpin the power sector.